Ladysnake/Ladysnake.github.io/_requiem_wiki/gameplay.md

 However, the player can still change their mind by using an [Opus Daemonium](opus_daemonium) at a later time.

 ### Origins Compatibility
 With the [Origins](https://www.curseforge.com/minecraft/mc-mods/origins) mod installed, the choice is made through its selection screen when first joining the world.
+This does not replace the actual origin choice, players choose both a soul type and an origin.

 ## Soul State

-If the player is a demon and dies, their demon souls splits from the host's and escapes the destroyed body. <br />
+If the player is a demon and dies, their demon souls splits from the host's and escapes the destroyed body.

 In this state, the player can easily fly and navigate the world in search of a new host to possess.
-The player is granted creative fly and can use the sprint key to navigate in the air (similarly to how a player would swim ) and go through one block tall holes. <br />
+The player is granted creative fly and can use the sprint key to navigate in the air (similarly to how a player would swim ) and go through one block tall holes.

-To possess a new body and leave the soul state, the player must find an undead mob with an inventory and interact with them (a crimson eye should render upon placing the cursor on an entity).
-The list of the valid undead Vanilla Minecraft mobs is as follows:
+To possess a new body and leave the soul state, the player must find a soulless mob and interact with them (a crimson eye should render upon placing the cursor on an entity).
+The list of valid Vanilla Minecraft mobs is as follows:

+- Undead mobs

   - Skeleton
   - Stray
   - Wither Skeleton
+  - Skeleton Horse

   - Zombie
+  - Drowned
   - Husk
   - Zombie Villager
+  - Zombified Piglin
-- Zombie Pigman
+  - Zombie  Horse
+  - Zoglins

+- Golems

+  - Iron Golem
+  - Snow Golem
-- Drowned
+  - Shulker

 ## Body Transformation after Death